Tarzanagh/MJS-SYSID-and-Adaptive-MJS-LQR/README.md

 # MJS-SYSID and Adaptive MJS-LQR
-The AdaptiveMJS is a MATLAB package of a collection of system identification and adaptive control of Markov jump linear system (MJS) algorithms.
+This directory contains source code of a collection of system identification and adaptive control of Markov jump linear system (MJS) algorithms.
 This package considers the problem of controlling an unknown MJS to optimize a quadratic objective.

 For more details, please see